rqlite/rqlite.io/content/en/docs/Design/_index.md

 weight: 70
 date: 2017-01-05
 ---
-**rqlite has been in development since 2014**, and its design and implementation has evolved substantially during that time.
+**rqlite has been in development since 2014**, and its design and implementation have evolved substantially during that time.
 The distributed consensus system has changed, the API has improved enormously, and support for automatic clustering and node-discovery was introduced along the way.

 ## High-level design
-The diagram below shows a high-level view of a rqlite node, as it's currently implemented.
+The diagram below shows a high-level view of an rqlite node, as it's currently implemented.
 ![node-design](https://user-images.githubusercontent.com/536312/133258366-1f2fbc50-8493-4ba6-8d62-04c57e39eb6f.png)

 ## Design presentations
-There have also been a series of presentations to various groups -- both industry and academic.
+There has also been a series of presentations to various groups -- both industry and academic.
 - [_Build your own Distributed System using Go_](https://www.philipotoole.com/gophercon2023) given at [GopherCon 2023](https://www.gophercon.com/).
 While not specifically about rqlite, it explains the key principles behind building a system such as rqlite.
 You can also view [a recording of this talk on YouTube](https://www.youtube.com/watch?v=8XbxQ1Epi5w).
 - [Presentation](https://docs.google.com/presentation/d/1E0MpQbUA6JOP2GjA60CNN0ER8fia0TP6kdJ41U9Jdy4/edit#slide=id.p) given to Hacker Nights NYC, March 2022.
 - [Presentation]( https://www.philipotoole.com/2021-rqlite-cmu-tech-talk) given to the [Carnegie Mellon Database Group](https://db.cs.cmu.edu/), [September 2021](https://db.cs.cmu.edu/events/vaccination-2021-rqlite-the-distributed-database-built-on-raft-and-sqlite-philip-otoole/).
 There is also a [video recording](https://www.youtube.com/watch?v=JLlIAWjvHxM) of the talk.